 Delivery frequency is also your call, with one-time and recurring orders available.
 (Recurring delivery comes with about $50 off your first order.)
-Plus, the site’s pricing of both bottles and jugs is the lowest we found, starting at roughly $0.80 per gallon for a 5-gallon jug of Arrowhead purified water.
+The site’s pricing of both bottles and jugs starts at roughly $1.60 per gallon for a 5-gallon jug of Pure Life purified water.
 In bottles, select from multiple name brands, such as Perrier, Acqua Panna, Poland Spring, and Nestlé Pure Life.

 Despite its many advantages, ReadyRefresh does come with a few downsides.
 With near-nationwide distribution, the company delivers to most geographic areas of the U.S, but not all, so check to make sure your zip code is within its boundaries.
 Wherever you live, you’ll need to pay for shipping unless your order totals about $40 or more.

 And, although the company is transparent about its sustainability goals (like becoming a “Zero Waste to Landfill” business and re-filling customers’ used 5-gallon jugs), it hasn’t made as much earth-friendly progress as some competitors.

 Best Variety: Water.com (Primo Water North America)

 Why We Chose It: From still and sparkling and everything in between, Water.com has you covered.
 Plus, with nationwide distribution via regional partners, this service is available just about anywhere.